 14. Lauren Galit

 Lauren Galit is passionate about what she does.
-She’s been with the LKG Agency since 2005 and has represented clients like Clinton Kelly, author of “Freakin’ Fabulous,” and Nick Arrojo, author of “Great Hair.”
-With over ten years of experience, Lauren strives to represent authors with works of nonfiction, including attention-grabbing memoirs.
-There are two ways to submit your manuscript to Lauren: either directly through email or through authors.me.
-If you decide to send your query by email, be sure to include the first two chapters as a sample, a table of contents and an overview of each chapter.
+She founded the LKG Agency in 2005 and has represented clients like Clinton Kelly, author of “Freakin’ Fabulous,” and Nick Arrojo, author of “Great Hair.”
+With over ten years of experience, Lauren strives to represent authors with works of nonfiction, including original memoirs and how-to books.
+If you want to send her your work, make sure to do so after reading the submission guidelines – nonfiction queries have to be accompanied by a table of contents and two sample chapters.
+Keep in mind that the table of contents should be detailed.

 16. Brian DeFiore

-Starting his career in 1981 as an editor with St. Martin’s Press, Brian is now the founder of DeFiore & Company, which he founded in 1999.
+Starting his career in 1981 as an editor with St. Martin’s Press, Brian is now the founder of DeFiore & Company, which he established in 1999.
 He has worked with authors like Brandon Stanton, author and creator of the social media sensation “Humans of New York: Stories,” and Brandy Dunn-Engler, author of “The Men on My Couch.”
-Brian has said himself that he prefers memoirs, works of popular culture, pop science, sports, self-help and inspiration books and cookbooks.
+In terms of nonfiction, Brian prefers memoirs, works of popular culture, pop science, sports, self-help and inspiration books, and cookbooks among others.

-You can send a query to Brian via email or regular mail.
-Your query should clearly state what kind of book you’re interested in writing or have written, a brief description of what your book is about, and a little biography about yourself and any relevant interests.
+You can send a query to Brian via firstname.lastname@example.org.
+Your query should clearly state what kind of book you’re writing or have written, a brief description of what your book is about, and a short author bio.

 Peter McGuigan is another literary agent and founding partner of Foundry Literary & Media.
 He has worked with international bestselling authors like Dan Brown and Nicholas Sparks.
-With a degree in English from Virginia Tech and Virginia Commonwealth University, Peter aims to represent “controversial, out of the ordinary or provocative subjects and authors.”
+With a degree in English and with completed studies in the areas of journalism, creative writing, and literature, Peter aims to represent “controversial, out of the ordinary or provocative subjects and authors.”
 He only accepts submissions via email, but if you have any questions about how to submit your manuscript to Peter or to any of the author fantastic agents at Foundry Literary & Media, they have an entire list of criteria on their submissions page.

 19. Noah Ballard